 It can also cause an increase in pressure in the back of the eye, which can change its shape and can change vision.
 The third risk is a hostile and closed environment.
 Without gravity, there is a loss of muscle mass and bone density.
-To counter these changes, astronauts exercise for two hours a day.
-The station's exercise devices include a treadmill and an ARES for resistance exercises.
+To counter these changes, astronauts exercise for two hours a day using devices such as treadmills and ARES for resistance exercises.
 However, these machines take up quite a bit of space, so NASA is working on a miniaturized version for Orion, where space is a scarce commodity.
 The fourth risk is distance from Earth.

 The vestibular or balance system is also affected by the absence of gravity.
 Within this system, in our inner ear, there are small crystals that give us information about our orientation.
 Without gravity, there is no signal to tell the body in which direction it is “up”.
 The mismatch between information from astronauts' eyesight and information from the vestibular system often causes a feeling of dizziness or space sickness.
 The fifth risk is isolation and confinement.

 Many people who go to space suffer from space sickness (see motion sickness), which can cause vomiting, nausea and stomach discomfort, among other symptoms.
 The condition is believed to arise from a contradiction experienced in the brain between external information that comes from the eyes and the internal information that comes from the balance organs of the inner ear, which are normally continuously stimulated by gravity.
 Space sickness usually disappears in two or three days as the brain adapts to the space environment.
 Candidates undergo rigorous training before being chosen for an initial space flight and are then prepared in detail for each assigned mission.
 If astronauts start to feel that way when both Earth and their destination are nothing more than small dots in space, things will feel even bleaker, Stuster says.
 Finding a way to limit the dangers of space exploration and learning from past mistakes will ensure the safest flight to Mars and beyond.

-With the development of long-duration space stations, such as the Mir and the ISS, the distinction between pilot and non-pilot astronauts and cosmonauts has become less clear, because all members of the crew of a space station carry out operations and experiments on the station.
-Space engineers must design adequate radiation shielding for manned interplanetary spacecraft and will need accurate predictions of radiation damage to the body to ensure that risks remain within acceptable limits.
-They also argue that astronauts are excellent role models for young people and act as indirect representatives of the many who would like to fly themselves in space.
+With the development of long-duration space stations such as Mir and ISS, the distinction between pilot and non-pilot astronauts has become less clear as all members of the crew carry out operations and experiments on board.
+Space engineers must design adequate radiation shielding for manned interplanetary spacecraft and will need accurate predictions of radiation damage to ensure that risks remain within acceptable limits.
+Astronauts are also excellent role models for young people as they act as indirect representatives of those who would like to fly themselves in space.
 When returning to Earth's gravity after spending time in space, changes in muscle, bone and blood production can pose problems for astronauts.
 If fumigatus lives well in space, researchers suggest that many other more lethal pathogens could also survive in this environment.
 Providing systems to help people while in orbit adds significant additional costs to a space mission while ensuring launch, flight and re-entry are as safely as possible requires highly reliable equipment including both spacecrafts and launchers.
 Space exploration comes with its own set of risks but with proper preparation and training these risks can be minimized.